stomp/stomp-spec/src/stomp-specification-1.1.md

 If the sever cannot successfully create the subscription, for any reason, the server MUST send the client an `ERROR` frame and disconnect the client.

-STOMP servers may optionally support additional headers which allows you to further customize the delivery semantics of the subscriptions.
+STOMP servers may support additional server specific headers to customize the delivery semantics of the subscription.
 Consult your server's documentation for details.

 #### SUBSCRIBE id Header